UMM-CSci-3601/3601-lab4-mongo/README.md

 > :warning: For various reasons we're running a slightly older version of Mongo in the lab (v5, when the current version is v6).
-This generally won't affect, but there may be features that v5 doesn't support.
+This generally won't affect things, but there may be features that v5 doesn't support.
 If you're trying something you found online and it doesn't seem to work as advertised, you might check and see if it's a v6 feature.